In a Nutshell

 The Application Process

-The good news is that SoFi’s powerful online underwriting system quickly looks over all your information to get you pre-qualified within a couple of minutes.
+SoFi’s powerful online underwriting system quickly looks over all your information to get you pre-qualified within a couple of minutes.
 It also automates much of the process, saving you the time of uploading dozens of pieces of documentation manually.

 Each applicant is assigned a dedicated loan officer to guide them through the application process.
 The applicant can monitor the approval process in real-time through SoFi’s digital platform.